Nine Year-End Tips to Save on Taxes

 1. Prepay your taxes

-Even if your property tax bill isn’t due until next year, making the payment in December will allow you to claim the tax deduction for 2023.
+Even if your property tax bill isn’t due until next year, making the payment in December may allow you to claim the tax deduction for 2024.
 If you pay estimated state income taxes on a quarterly basis, you can also prepay your state taxes.
 As we’ll discuss below, you may not receive the full benefit of prepaying your state income tax and property taxes if you’re subject to the alternative minimum tax (AMT).

 2. Pay your January mortgage payment in December

-Submit your January mortgage payment before the end of December, which will increase your 2023 mortgage interest deduction.1
+Submit your January mortgage payment before the end of December, which will increase your 2024 mortgage interest deduction.1

 3. Avoid the AMT if possible